ApoorvThite/DataCompare/README.md

 This repository presents a rigorous, end-to-end evaluation of three major data formats:

 - **CSV**
 - **JSON**
 - **TOON** (Token-Oriented Object Notation)

-The project quantifies how data representation influences **machine learning runtime**, **LLM tokenization cost**, **semantic structure**, **embedding quality**, **hallucination rate**, and the overall efficiency of AI workflows.
+The project quantifies how data representation influences **machine learning runtime**, **LLM tokenization cost**, **semantic structure**, **embedding quality**, **hallucination rate**, and overall efficiency of AI workflows.

 This is not just a formatting comparison.
-It is a **deep, multi-layer systems evaluation** of the entire AI stack: storage → schema → preprocessing → ML → embeddings → LLM behavior.
+It is a **deep, multi-layer systems evaluation** of the entire AI stack:

+> **storage → schema → preprocessing → ML → embeddings → LLM behavior**

 ---

 ## 🎯 Motivation

-AI pipelines depend on structured and semi-structured data, yet almost no research evaluates how the *choice of format* affects:
+AI pipelines depend heavily on structured and semi-structured data, yet almost no systematic research evaluates how the *choice of format* affects:

 - preprocessing overhead
+- model training time
-- training time and inference latency
+- inference latency
 - token usage during LLM tasks
 - semantic density
-- embedding quality
+- embedding separability
-- parsing accuracy
+- parsing reliability
 - hallucination resistance
+- compression & storage
-- schema richness and path complexity
+- schema richness
-- storage and compression efficiency

-This project fills that gap with **uniform experiments** on CSV, JSON, and TOON representations of the same dataset.
+This project fills that gap with **controlled experiments** comparing CSV, JSON, and TOON representations of the same canonical dataset.

 ---